 On the other hand, psychographic segmentation delves into the psychological and lifestyle characteristics of consumers, such as their values, beliefs, interests, and personality traits.
 It goes beyond demographics to understand why consumers make certain choices and how they perceive products or brands.
 Essentially, it provides valuable insights into consumer motivations.
 This deeper understanding allows marketers to create more personalized and resonant marketing campaigns that appeal to consumers on an emotional level.
 Brands focusing on psychographic data do so for a number of reasons: to increase engagement, entice new target markets, improve customer experiences or they could simply be curious about their consumers.

 In essence, while demographic segmentation tells you who your customers are, psychographic segmentation tells you why they buy.
 It helps marketers create more targeted and effective strategies by uncovering the motivations and preferences that drive consumer behavior.
+For a wider view of how it sits alongside behavioural segmentation, geographic segmentation, and firmographic segmentation, see the full segmentation guide.

 In 2023, Facebook boasted a staggering 3.049 billion monthly active users, solidifying its position as the world's largest app.
 Unsurprisingly, Facebook's dominance extends to advertising and promotion, thanks to its adept use of psychographic segmentation.
 With a vast reservoir of user data at their disposal, Facebook tailors content based on users' interests, opinions, values, hobbies, and lifestyle choices.